ChrstphrHll/npc_gen/students/Matrell Halafarin.md

 ---
 ### Description
 - 2nd year Aasimar Artificer in Treskal
-- wavy blonde hair that's hanging down to their back, Pale Gray eyes, and Dark Brown skin
+- long curly strawberry blond hair that's well kept, Pale Gray eyes, and Dark Brown skin
 - Is Mischievous and Repentant, and has Abundance as their ideal

 ### Organizations